kensipe/interviews-java/readme.md

 2. What is the result?
 3. Why?  - In great detail :)

+(Extra Credit)
+When considering Java's generics, what does the term reified mean?
+And what effect does it have on the Java?

 ### Code Reviews
 The class Weight represents code that was developed for a client in 2010 for which I was to give a code review...